Here at The Fandomentals, we are rather staunch Game of Thrones (GoT)…er…detractors. We know this might come as a shock.

 Olenna’s Cottage: Our Dowager Sasstress has the finest house in all of Weisseroff, but an army who can’t fight because they like flowers, making it the worst defensive stronghold.
 If only they grew grapes instead maybe those Lannister forces would have slipped on the steps.
 At least the cottage has the right ambiance for heart-to-hearts.

 Oldtown State: Give us a C!
 Give us an I!
 Give us a T!
 Give us ADEL!
 The fightin’ white ravens offer the best in higher education.
-Their Maester College is particularly renowned, with its aspiring scholars sharpening their most important skills: emptying chamber pots, sloping soup, and cleaning up after other people’s science experiments.
+Their Maester College is particularly renowned, with its aspiring scholars sharpening their most important skills: emptying chamber pots, slopping soup, and cleaning up after other people’s science experiments.
 The professors at Oldtown State are second-to-none.
 These old skeptics are so genre-savvy that they know exactly what plot-relevant books to hide in the restricted section of the library, right next to their copy of Moste Potente Potions.

 Horn Faire: The Horn Faire is such fun to attend!
 It’s where empowered women assert their Empowerment™.
 Like Tiffany Tarly, who is probably now ruling The Reach with her imaginary sisters and extra bedrooms.